 Choosing the right public sector bank for an education loan depends on interest rates, loan limits, and repayment flexibility.
 Some banks offer lower rates for premier courses or overseas study, while others provide broader access with minimal limits.

-Here’s a quick comparison of major public sector banks and their loan terms:
+Here's a quick comparison of major public sector banks and their loan terms (as of 2025-26; subject to change — verify with your bank before applying):

 Education Loans for Studies in India